tvadhisti/inventory_list/README.md

 **3. Definition of Virtual Environment**

 A virtual environment is an isolated space for the package and dependencies.
 It manages dependencies and separates project packages from each other.
 We can create a Django web application without a virtual environment but this may cause conflicts.

+**4. MVC, MVT, and MVVM**

+1. MVC (Model-View-Controller) -> common in traditional web and desktop applications

+Model: stores the application data

+View: displays data

+Controller: manages communication between Model and View

+2. MVT (Model-View-Template) -> used in web frameworks like Django

+Model: stores the application data

+View: displays data

+Template: defines how data is displayed (e.g. HTML)

+3. MVVM (Model-View-ViewModel) -> common in modern web applications.

+Model: stores the application data

+View: displays data

+ViewModel: it serves as a link between the model and the view and it handles UI logic